luca-trnka/tinder-clone/backend.md

   - if taken, render the main page with an error message above the form
 - if the email is not taken: save the new user to the database (if all fields are provided and befit the database constraints)
 - redirect to the main page
+  - in the case of error give an error message above the form: "Error happened :("

 ## Backend API endpoints